realA10001986/Time-Circuits-Display/README.md

 The light and temperature sensors, the speedo display, the GPS receiver as well as the Rotary Encoders are to be wired as follows:

-On the TCD control board, there are currently three i2c bus breakouts, one of which has a XH header soldered on; it does not matter which one you use to connect your sensors/GPS/rotary encoders.
+On the TCD control board, there are currently three i2c bus breakouts, at least one of which has a XH header soldered on; it does not matter which one you use to connect your sensors/GPS/rotary encoders.
 To avoid soldering wires directly to the board, I recommend to solder on [XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).

 ![i2c](https://user-images.githubusercontent.com/76924199/212406576-fbd71836-1862-4632-a3ac-decbfa6b7eb2.jpg)

 ![i2c](https://user-images.githubusercontent.com/76924199/212406002-c6887b39-8bac-49b1-8318-35838fba44d0.jpg)

-Important: The TCD control board delivers and drives the i2c bus on 5V.
-Most sensors/GPS receivers operate on 3.3V.
-Therefore, you cannot connect the chips directly to the TCD control board without a level-shifter.
-This goes for the power supply as well as the i2c bus signals (SDA, SCL).
-I only use readily available sensor breakout boards that include level-shifters.

 On most i2c peripherals the pins are named as follows, and need to be connected to the corresponding pins on the control board: